sonic-net/SONiC/doc/mgmt/gnmi/gNMI_Health_Diag.md

 ## Requirements
 - **Health Metrics to Collect:**
+  - System-level:
     - CPU Utilization (%)
     - Memory Utilization (%)
     - Active gNMI sessions
     - Network interface health (up/down status)

-  - To be enriched...
+  - Container-level:
+    - Container CPU utilization
+    - Container memory usage
+    - Disk I/O
+    - Network I/O
+    - Container status (running, exited, restarting, etc.)
+    - Uptime (how long the container has been running)

 - **YANG Model Support:**
   - The gNMI server should expose health diagnostics through the YANG model.
+  - YANG paths should support both system-level and container-level metrics.

 - **gNMI Integration:**
   - The health data must be available as part of the gNMI `Get` RPC for **Dial-in** mode.
-  - For **Dial-out** mode, the gNMI server will push health diagnostics to a remote collector based on a periodic schedule.
+  - For **Dial-out** mode, the gNMI server will push health diagnostics (both system and container) to a remote collector based on a periodic schedule.

 - **Performance Considerations:**
   - The health checks should be lightweight and should not negatively impact gNMI server performance.